-The creation of social media itself is to garner a following, creating or joining a community, and many more.
+The creation of social media itself is to garner a following, create or join a community, and many more.

 People use social media differently depending on their goals, some use it to express themselves, some use it to document their life’s work, and the list goes on.